xdpirate/gamehorizon/README.md

 ?>
 ```

 4. Replace the values of the variables to fit your database configuration.
-GameHorizon will setup the database structure by itself.
+GameHorizon will set up the database structure by itself.
-5. To update GameHorizon, run `git pull` in the repo directory (requires `git` to be installed).
+5. To update GameHorizon, run `git pull` in the repository directory (requires `git` to be installed).

 ### Running with Docker